CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "rot_spawn": "MONSTERGROUP_NAME", // Monster group that spawns when food becomes rotten (used for egg hatching) "rot_spawn_chance": 10,           // Percent chance of monstergroup spawn when food rots.
 Max 100.
-"smoking_result": "dry_meat",     // Food that results from drying this food in a smoker
+"smoking_result": "dry_meat",     // Food that results from drying this food in a smoker "petfood": [ "FUNGALFRUIT", "MIGOFOOD" ] // (Optional) Pet food categories this item is in.
 ```